fuerst/drugrant/README.md

 192.168.50.2 drugrant.dev.local
 ```

-Fire it up in your browser using http://drugrant.dev.local.
+Open Drupal in your browser using this URI: http://drugrant.dev.local.
 User and Password is: admin / admin.

 ### Install Drupal